Arkansas' Season Ends in Heartbreak; Kopps Cements Legendary Status

 Kopps wrapped up his legendary year with a program-record 0.90 ERA in 89.2 innings pitched (33 appearances with one start).
 His 131 strikeouts rank third most in Arkansas single-season history, while his 12 wins and 11 saves rank as fourth and sixth most, respectively, in the school record book.

 Arkansas finished the 2021 campaign with a 50-13 overall record, the most wins by a Razorback team during the Dave Van Horn era.
-The Hogs’ dream season included countless records, including single-season program bests in home runs (109) and strikeouts by pitchers (567), as well as both an SEC regular-season and tournament championship.
+The Hogs’ dream season was marked by countless new records, including single-season program bests in home runs (109) and strikeouts by pitchers (567), as well as both an SEC regular-season and tournament championship.